 - 47. Each postgraduate award has a minimum credit requirement that must be met in full.
 No condonement or compensation of failed modules is permitted. - 48.
 For the award of the Postgraduate Certificate, students require passes in 60 credits, with at least 40 at level 11. - 49.
-For the award of the Postgraduate Diploma, students require passes in 120 credits, with at least 100at level 11. - 50.
-For the award of a Master's Degree, students require passes in 180 credits, with at least 160 at level 11.

-- 51. The Postgraduate Certificate, Postgraduate Diploma or Master's degree may be awarded with Distinction or with Merit, based on a weighted grade point average of the student's module grades.
-Failed modules will be included in the grade point average calculation. - 52.
+For the award of the Postgraduate Diploma, students require passes in 120 credits, with at least 100 at level 11. - 50.
+For the award of a Master's Degree, students require passes in 180 credits, with at least 160 at level 11. - 51.
+The Postgraduate Certificate, Postgraduate Diploma or Master's degree may be awarded with Distinction or with Merit, based on a weighted grade point average of the student's module grades.
+Failed modules, and any modules assessed on a pass/fail basis, will not be included in the grade point average calculation. - 52.
 An award will be made with distinction where a student has an overall grade point average of at least 3.75. - 53.
 An award will be made with Merit where a student has an overall grade point average of at least 2.75. - 54.
 Any of the University's postgraduate awards may be awarded posthumously.
 A posthumous award will be calculated based on credit attained. - 55.
 Where a student has been prevented from completing sufficient assessment due to severe illness or other exceptional circumstances, the School may recommend to Senate that an Aegrotat award is made.
 An Aegrotat award does not carry a classification, merit or distinction.